prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```
 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to query.
-* `batch_size` - [out] the current batch size, set by the Pipelein according to the current number of Child Source components.
+* `batch_size` - [out] the current batch size, set by the Pipeline according to the current number of child Source components.
 * `batch_timeout` - [out] timeout in milliseconds before a batch meta push is forced.
-The property is set by the Pipeline relative to the Child Source component with the minimum frame-rate.
+The property is set by the Pipeline relative to the child Source component with the minimum frame-rate.

 **Returns**
 * `DSL_RESULT_SUCCESS` on success.
 One of the [Return Values](#return-values) defined above on failure